New Study Finds Most Managers Prefer Robots to Human Employees

 A national survey by two edtech firms, MindEdge and Skye Learning, has discovered that 58% of American managers prefer robots over human workers.
 In fact, most U.S. managers think robots outperform humans.
 Many managers (about half) also think automation will soon lead to widespread job losses.
 But the perception that robots are more efficient than humans is not only expected to impact the number of available jobs.
 As the MindEdge and Skye Learning report emphasizes, the shift will also have huge implications on training as human workers retrain to remain relevant.

 While humans may still be more fun to hang out with in the lunchroom, most managers agree that robots are improving their overall quality of work.
 In some cases, managers believe that robots are even outperforming human workers.

-According to the MindEdge and Skye Learning report on automation, 65% of U.S. managers would opt to keep the same level of robots and automation even if cost benefits weren’t realized.
+According to the MindEdge and Skye Learning report on automation, 65% of U.S. managers would say they would maintain the same level of automation whether or not cost benefits are realized.
 The study also found that automation is already widespread in the United States.
 Of those managers surveyed, 74% said their firms had already adopted robotics or artificial intelligence (AI) in the last few years.
 About a quarter of those surveyed said they had also already witnessed job loses due to automation.

 Managers Don’t See Their Own Jobs At Risk

 Despite preferring the work performance of robots to humans, most U.S. managers aren’t worried about their own jobs.

 A majority of managers (52%) believe their work is immune to the impacts of technology and automation.
 The primary reason given is that managers believe their work requires a high degree of human interaction and empathy.
 And as found in the MindEdge and Skye Learning report, “soft skills,” which include but are not limited to communication and critical thinking skills, seem to be least at risk in the current workforce.
 One might conclude that managers prefer robots, but not to do the type of work carried out by managers.